MichelMeyer19/WhereIsWaldo/README.md

 ### Leveraging Large Language Models for Enhanced Expertise Location
 #### Authors: Mads Hvidberg, Michel Meyer and Tim Becker

+Feel free to reach out to any of the authors via mail or linkedin:
+Mads >> hvidbergm@outlook.com >> linkedin.com/in/hvidbergm/
+Michel >> michel.mey1998@gmail.com >> linkedin.com/in/meyer-michel/
+Tim >> timjuliusbecker@gmail.com >> linkedin.com/in/timjuliusbecker/

 ## Thesis Abstract:
 This thesis explores the usability of Large Language Models for the purpose of expertise location, using a leading consulting firm in the Nordics as a case study.
 A tailored Retrieval Augmented